 The mountain of Helvellyn is the highest of Wainwright’s Eastern Fells and the third tallest mountain in the Lake District at 950m tall, making it a Furth Munro.
 It boasts some of the best scrambling – with the route via Striding Edge and Swirral Edge being one of the best scrambling outings in the Lake District.
+We’ve also included all the Helvellyn routes avoidin Striding Edge and Swirral Edge for the non-scramblers, and they have a separate section below.
 We’ve not included a possible approach from the north – which has some epic approaches.
 Nor the multiple possible approaches to Grisedale Tarn and then on to Helvellyn from numerous locations and start an epic approach from further afield, but we’ve kept it simple!

 Why is it called Helvellyn?
 The jury was out on this for a while, with no reason for the etymology given.
 It’s still uncertain, but was probably hel felen/felyn in Cumbric(?)
 With hel being moorland and felen/felyn being yellow.
 While it’s noted that it’s not clear why it would be called a yellow mountain, languages like Welsh and Cumbric have a loose approach to colours with colour like blue and green sometimes synonymous in place names (e.g. glas is used for blue and green – see Glaslyn – more a green than blue lake).
 Anyone looking for an example in a current welsh place name can look at Esgair Felen on the side of Glyder Fawr – which is red scree and hardly yellow.

 Recommended Helvellyn Maps – ORDNANCE SURVEY Explorer OL5 The English Lakes – North Eastern area Map or the excellent Lake District BMC (British Mountain Map)